MicrosoftDocs/windows-powershell-docs/docset/windows/dism/new-windowsimage.md

 ```

 ### -LogLevel
 Specifies the maximum output level shown in the logs.
+The default log level is WarningsInfo.
+The accepted values are as follows:

+- Errors = Errors only
+- Warnings = Errors and warnings
+- WarningsInfo = Errors, warnings, and information

 ```yaml
 Type: LogLevel